 Conclusion

 Understanding how to write a whole number as a fraction is more than just a mathematical trick; it's a fundamental concept that empowers you to manipulate numbers with greater flexibility and confidence.
-By remembering that any whole number 'n' can be expressed as n/1, and by mastering the creation of equivalent fractions, you unlock a powerful tool for solving a wide range of mathematical problems.
+By remembering that any whole number 'n' can be expressed as n/1, and by mastering the creation of equivalent fractions, you get to a powerful tool for solving a wide range of mathematical problems.

 So, put your newfound knowledge into practice!
+Practice with real-life scenarios, such as adjusting recipes or dividing tasks, to solidify your understanding.
 Try converting whole numbers to fractions with different denominators and use these fractions in calculations.
-Practice with real-life scenarios, such as adjusting recipes or dividing tasks, to solidify your understanding.
 Don't hesitate to seek out additional resources or ask for help if you encounter any challenges.
 Embrace the power of fractions and watch your mathematical skills soar!